edgarweto/es6-performance-compare/README.md

 2.3 TODO's

+* Align tests with mozilla-developers examples of ES6
+* Add a reference of num times a task can be done in one frame (one of 1/60 seconds)

+===

 * Add service for popularity
 * Sort by popuparity
 * Add service for uploading tests results along with machine, browser and env data